swent-sp-2024-event-radar/mvp-prd/template/10-timeline.md

 Milestone 4
 Allow users to create and manage events

-9 | Event and Management Refinements and Ticket Scanning | Allow event organisers and co-organisers to view events they are hosting, view each event's attendee-list with the ability to send out a broadcast message.
+9 | Event and Management Refinements and Ticket Scanning | Allow event organisers to edit their event details, delete the event, view each event's attendee-list with the ability to send out a broadcast message.
+Add co-organisers to have privileges on manging event.
 Implement Scan Ticket functionality.
 10 & 11 | Internal Testing and Optimisation | Conduct thorough testing across devices, optimise UI/UX, fix bugs, and refine features based on feedback.
 12 | Pre-Launch Preparation | Final bug fixes and optimisations, prepare app store and launch materials.
 13 | Alpha Testing | Roll out app to alpha testers, gather user feedback, and implement necessary hotfixes.